MuhammadRidha7/Shia/README.md

 If the Sahaba return, they will not see anything among you of the Sunnnah, other than The Qibla! \
 `Jami Bayan al Ilm wa Fadhlah 1453`

+# Is Tawassul really shirk?

+Bilal went to the grave of The Prophet and said: O Messenger of Allah!
+The people are perishing from the lack of water!
+So The Prophet came to him in a dream and said: Go to Umar and give him the news of rain.
+He did, and Umar cried. \
+`Musannaf, vol 11, page 118, hadith 32538` \
+(Confirmed by Ibn Kathir, Ibn Hajar, etc.)